Kaltsit78/weather-visualization-platform/README.md

 **Important Note**: The author is a Python beginner, and this software was primarily developed with the assistance of the Gemini AI.
 There may be errors, omissions, or imperfections in the code.
 Your understanding is greatly appreciated!

-Language Support: Currently, the software interface and map data only support Simplified Chinese.
+**Localization**: Currently, the software interface and map data only support Simplified Chinese.

 ---